 What is a county?
 What is a county and what does it do?
 Who runs a county?
 Where does a county get its money from, and how does it spend it?
 How are citizens involved?

-2013 essay contest on county government; deadline to enter is April 30 The NCACC will host its sixth annual
+Perquimans County student wins 2013 essay contest on county government The NCACC will host its sixth annual

 essay contest on county government in spring 2013.
-Elizabeth Weaver of Rowan County won the 2012 contest.
-Her essay was chosen from among more than 160 entries from 9th or 10th grade students in a public or charter school.
+Moniqua Gallop of Rowan County won the 2013 contest.
+Her essay was chosen from among dozens of entries from 9th or 10th grade students in a public or charter school.

 Students across the country can learn about